basho/basho_docs/content/riak/ts/1.4.0/using/timerepresentations.md

 [MDC]: /riak/ts/1.4.0/using/mdc
 [riak shell]: ../riakshell
 [ISO 8601]: https://en.wikipedia.org/wiki/ISO_8601
+[learn timestamps]: ../../learn-about/timestamps
+[learn timestamps epoch]: ../../learn-about/timestamps#unix-epoch-time
-[learn timestamps accuracy]: riak/ts/1.4.0/learn-about/timestamps#reduced-accuracy
+[learn timestamps accuracy]: ../../learn-about/timestamps#reduced-accuracy
-[learn timestamps timezone]: riak/ts/1.4.0/learn-about/timestamps#time-zone-faqs
+[learn timestamps timezone]: ../../learn-about/timestamps#time-zone-faqs
 [Daylight Saving Time]: https://en.wikipedia.org/wiki/Daylight_saving_time

-For querying and adding data, however, we support [ISO 8601] string representations.
-This document will
+Timestamps are stored in Riak TS as [epoch milliseconds][learn timestamps epoch], but it also supports [ISO 8601] string representations.
+This document will present the basics, but we highly recommend reading [Learn About Timestamps][learn timestamps] for the nitty gritty.
+This is a **time** series database, after all.

 {{% note title="NOTE" %}}
-We do NOT recommend using this feature in production.
-Production applications should use the TS-supported client libraries to pass timestamps as integers, as this will ensure better performance and correctness.
+ISO 8601 support is useful for casual interactions via `riak-shell`, but we do **not** recommend using ISO 8601 in production applications.
+Instead, use the TS-supported client libraries to pass timestamps as integers for better performance and correctness.
 {{% /note %}}

 ## ISO 8601 Guidelines